GnatNamedAsh/node-open-weather-api/README.md

 A simple API wrapper/digester for the Open Weather API written using Express web servers.

-It will essentially reverse proxy to the open weather api and return the pertinent information.
+It will essentially reverse proxy to the open weather api and return the pertinent/reshaped information.

 The endpoint will be `/weather` with query/search parameters `lat` and `lon` for fetching the data.

 ## Development Tools

-I primarily used the bun run time.
-Tests are written in Jest though to not lock in someone to s a specific runtime.
+I primarily use the bun run time.
+Tests are written in Jest though to not be locked into a specific runtime.
-Regardless, I have a goal that the application should be runtime agnostic and work with node/node-ts, deno, and bun for versatility purposes.
+Regardless, I have a goal that the application should be runtime agnostic and work with node/tsx and bun for versatility purposes.

 A Dockerfile and a docker compose file will be included if you'd rather run it in a preconfigured container environment.

 This will utilize the `OPEN_WEATHER_API_KEY` env var that should be set by you and should be seen in the `.env.example` file.

-I've chosen not to use AI and stuck to just using nvim and basic LSP autocomplete for development.
+Outside of speeding up test writing, I've chosen not to use AI amd primarily stuck to just using nvim and basic LSP autocomplete for development.

 ## Testing

 The implementation will include unit tests for utilities with mocked API calls, and e2e tests with mocked API calls.

 I'll also included is a bash script that will do unmocked e2e tests using cURL or httpie (if installed) if you have the server running.
+Be carefuly though because it will use up your API calls.

 To run the full test suite use:
 ```
-bun test
+bun run test
 pnpm test
 yarn test
 npm test